-Cisco Announces New Webex AI Agent And AI Solutions For The Contact Center To Transform Customer Experiences
+Cisco Announces New Webex AI Agent and AI Solutions for the Contact Center to Transform Customer Experiences

-Webex AI Agent, AI Agent Studio and Cisco AI Assistant for Webex Contact Center will change how businesses interact with and support their customers

-FORT LAUDERDALE, Fla., Oct.
-23, 2024 /PRNewswire/ -- Today at WebexOne, Cisco (NASDAQ: CSCO ) unveiled new AI-powered innovations, including the Webex AI Agent, AI Agent Studio and Cisco AI Assistant features for Webex Contact Center.
+(MENAFN- Weber Shandwick) Dubai, UAE, October 29, 2024 – At WebexOne, Cisco (NASDAQ: CSCO) unveiled new AI-powered innovations, including the Webex AI Agent, AI Agent Studio and Cisco AI Assistant features for Webex Contact Center.
 These AI solutions leverage advanced conversational intelligence and automation to enhance customer interactions, streamline issue resolution and improve overall customer satisfaction.
 This enables business leaders to deliver faster, more effective and more empathetic interactions that improve customer trust and brand loyalty.

 Webex AI Agent: Addressing the Need for Immediate and Effective Self-Service